Relations

 is unique; the backward relation goes from the referencee codec to the

-referencing table and should be flagged isReferencee: true
+referencing table and should be flagged isReferencee: true.
+The forward

 relation is always unique, the backward relation may or may not be unique